Solidarity (South African trade union): AfriForum

 An AfriForum protest in Pretoria against the destruction of a Great Trek monument in Standerton.

 AfriForum, an independent initiative of Solidarity, is an organisation in South Africa linked to the Solidarity trade union.
 It was established in 2006 to encourage the re-engagement of the Afrikaners and other minorities in the public sphere.
 It promotes the protection of Afrikaner culture, and has opposed renaming streets and affirmative action.
 AfriForum has attracted significant controversy because of its views, especially denial that Apartheid was a crime against humanity, albeit nonetheless immoral.

 According to AfriForum CEO, Kallie Kriel, AfriForum is a civil rights initiative to mobilise civil society and specifically minority communities, in order to take part in democratic debate.
 Kriel further stated that AfriForum would like to achieve balance in South Africa.
 "True democracy needs alternative voices in order to succeed.
 While we aren’t a political party, we give alternative ideas and suggestions, where applicable, to the government stance".
-AfriForum's claim to be a civil rights organisation has been questioned in the South African media, and South African and international media often characterize Afriforum as a white nationalist or white supremacist group.
+AfriForum's claim to be a civil rights organisation has been questioned in the South African media, and South African and international media often characterise Afriforum as a white nationalist or white supremacist group.

 Sol-Tech

 Some of Sol-Tech's students at the old campus in Centurion, Gauteng.

 In 2007 Solidarity started an Afrikaans technical college in Centurion with 3 lecturers and 64 students.
 According to them this was in response to the ANC government's allegedly racist policies which allegedly discriminates against White Afrikaners and their Afrikaans language, and in their eyes to enable Afrikaner youth to have a future in South Africa with the right skills.

 Reception was mixed with ANC politician Panyaza Lesufi calling it a symbol of Solidariteit's "hatred of a democratic South Africa" and an "insult to the overwhelming majority of our people".
-While the Sowetan said that, "the establishment an Afrikaans-medium college should be applauded as an example of a proactive community intervention to address a social need rather than wait for the government to provide".
+While the newspaper The Sowetan said that "the establishment an Afrikaans-medium college should be applauded as an example of a proactive community intervention to address a social need rather than wait for the government to provide".

 SolTech college offers young people training in technical areas like vehicle mechanics, electronics, fitting and turning.
 The college claims that 94.7% of their students get employment offers after their studies.

 On 1 February 2021, the college opened their new R300 million campus for 3000 students in Pretoria.